Sector General Manager – Defense Systems

-Colonel (Retired) James H. Jenkins III (Jimmy) is President and General Manager of the Air and Missile Defense and C4ISR Sector at Blue Halo.
+Colonel (Retired) James H. Jenkins III (Jimmy) is General Manager of the Defense Systems sector at Blue Halo.
 Prior to that, he was the Director of Strategic Programs Strategy and Capture for Dynetics working hypersonices, high energy lasers, Indirect Fire Protection Capabilites (IFPC), space systems, sensors, and others area.
 He previously spent 5 years at Northrop Grumman culminating as the Operating Unit Director for Integrated Air and Missile Defense Systems where he had profit and loss responsibility over multiple programs including the Army’s Integrated Air and Missile Defense Battle Command System (IBCS) and Joint Tactical Ground Stations (JTAGS) in the Missile Defense and Protective Systems Division, Mission Systems Sector in Huntsville, Alabama.
 During his first years, he performed Business Development duties across all services and in the international market and was the Capture Manager for the Royal Saudi Air Defense Forces C4I Modernization pursuit.

 COL (R) Jenkins retired from the Army in Jan 2014 after nearly 28 years of service.
 His last assignment in the Army was as Deputy Commander for Operations for the U.S. Army Space and Missile Defense Command/Army Forces Strategic Command (SMDC).
 In this role, he was responsible for the Nation’s forces that defend the U.S. from rogue Intercontinental Ballistic Missile (ICBM) attacks and subordinate Space enabler and Satellite Communications units.
 His previous assignment was as the Chief of Staff for SMDC.
 Before coming to SMDC, he was the Brigade Commander of the 69th Air Defense Artillery Brigade at Fort Hood, TX.
 He deployed his brigade headquarters his last year of command to command and control most of the air defense forces in the Central Command area of operations throughout the Middle East.